TimDesanti/TimDesanti.github.io/docs/02-Component-Selection/Component-Selection.md

     | PCB layout available                      | fixed output voltage

-**Choice:**  IC REG BUCK BOOST ADJ 1.5A 8SOIC **Rationale:** A familiar part we worked with, more compatible with the microcontroller, cheaper, and is more simple to wire and code.
+**Choice:**  IC REG BUCK BOOST ADJ 1.5A 8SOIC **Rationale:** A familiar part we worked with, more compatible with the microcontroller, cheaper, and simpler to wire and code.
 By having something we used before, it should save time working on a project, as it is a product that is not new to learn.